davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 ## Step 2: Add a Health Check Controller

-When we are running in a load-balanced production environment, Beanstalk will monitor application health.
-In this step, we will add a health check controller and action to give Beanstalk a way to check that our service is available.
+When running in a load-balanced production environment, Beanstalk will monitor application health.
+In this step, you will add a health check controller and action to give Beanstalk a way to check that our service is available.

 1. In Solution Explorer, copy the WeatherForecastController.cs file, and name the copy HealthCheckController.cs.